Stephen Baldwin: Personal life

 Baldwin resides in the village of Nyack, New York, with his wife, the Brazilian graphic designer Kennya Baldwin (née Deodato), whom he met in 1987 and married in 1990.
-They have two daughters, Alaia and Hailey Bieber; both are models.
+They have two daughters, Alaia Baldwin and Hailey Bieber; both are models.
 His father-in-law is Brazilian composer Eumir Deodato, and Canadian singer Justin Bieber is his son-in-law through marriage to his daughter Hailey.
+Through his daughters, Baldwin has two grandchildren.

 In 2006, Baldwin launched a campaign to prevent an adult bookstore from opening in Nyack.
 He has a tattoo on his left shoulder of the initials "HM" for Hannah Montana.
 He got the tattoo after making a pact with Miley Cyrus that he would be allowed to cameo on the show if he had the initials tattooed on him.
 He revealed the tattoo to Cyrus at a book signing in Nashville on November 10, 2008.
 He was never given the opportunity to appear on the show and has since said that he regrets getting the tattoo.

 In June 2009, Baldwin's foreclosed $515,000, 1.4-acre home in Rockland County, New York was publicly auctioned after he and his wife defaulted on more than $824,000 in mortgage payments.
 In July, Baldwin filed for Chapter 11 bankruptcy protection claiming more than $2.3 million in debt.
-Court papers showed he owed $1.2 million on two mortgages on a New York property valued at only $1.1 million, more than $1 million in taxes and credit card debt.
+Court papers showed he owed $1.2 million on two mortgages on a New York property valued at only $1.1 million, and more than $1 million in taxes and credit card debt.

 Baldwin was the first person to enter the Celebrity Big Brother house on January 3, 2010.
 The theme for this series was "Hell", with a devil head on the front door.
 He frequently taunted the head by saying "you're a loser".
 During his stay in the house, he frequently read passages from the Bible to his fellow housemates.
 He failed to win many fans and was evicted on January 22, 2010, becoming the fourth housemate to be evicted.
 In a three-way vote—against Ivana Trump and Sisqó—he received 50% of the public vote.
 After his eviction, the website restorestephenbaldwin.org, unsolicited by him, began soliciting cash donations to improve Baldwin's career.

 In December 2010, Baldwin filed a $3.8 million lawsuit against Kevin Costner over oil-separating technology that was used to help solve the BP oil spill in the Gulf of Mexico.
 In June 2012, a jury sided with Costner and awarded Baldwin no damages.
 In March 2013, Baldwin pleaded guilty to failing to file income taxes for the years 2008, 2009, and 2010.
 He stated that he never intended to avoid paying taxes and that he had received bad advice from lawyers and accountants.
 Baldwin agreed to pay $300,000 within a year, or he would be sentenced to five years' probation and have five years to pay the money.